GTFS

 GTFS data have two types of data: static and dynamic.
 Static data contains basic information about the transport network such as stops, routes, schedules or fares.
 Dynamic data contains real-time information on the status of the service such as delays, cancellations, occupancy levels and alerts.
 Dynamic data is often referred to as GTFS-RT (RT standing for “Real Time”).

 To illustrate how GTFS data is used, let us take the example of a bus stop.
 Static data provides the name and the number of the stop as well as the connected routes and their schedules.
-Dynamic data will be used to inform users if the bus is arriving early or late, if the route was cancelled or moved, or if there is a service alert.
+Dynamic data will be used to inform users if the bus is arriving early or late, if the route was canceled or moved, or if there is a service alert.
 Furthermore, the schedule determines the active days of each service and manages exceptions such as statutory holidays.
 It is also used to plan routes by intervals instead of relying on fixed schedules, provides information about accessibility at every stop, and whether it is possible or not to get on or off at specific stops only.
 GTFS can also share information about fares or the exact routes on the same map used by the buses.

 Passenger information systems use this architecture to synchronize with static and dynamic data.
 This tested architecture interfaces with databases processing millions of changes daily.
 The content update processes have been implemented to obtain updated data in real time, which means data can be refreshed as often as every second.
 The entire process is done in the background and in a completely transparent manner for users.